jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 ### Submitting scripts

 * After viewing the script and making any edits as appropriate, submit the script

-* If you are using PBS, submit using qsub, e.g.:
+For PBS, submit using qsub, e.g.:

 ```bash
 qsub 01_Split_X_chromosome.sh

 ```

-* If you are using SLURM (and have edited the scheduler directives appropriately), submit using sbatch, e.g.:
+For SLURM (and after you have edited the scheduler directives appropriately), submit using sbatch, e.g.:

 ```bash
 sbatch 01_Split_X_chromosome.sh